Jacques Parizeau: Early life and career

 After the PQ was elected to office in the 1976 provincial election, which saw Parizeau elected in the district of L'Assomption, the new premier, René Lévesque, appointed him as Minister of Finance.
 Parizeau played an important role in the 1980 Quebec referendum campaign in favour of the government's proposals for sovereignty-association.

 As Minister of Finance in Quebec, he was responsible for a number of innovative economic proposals, including the Quebec Stock Savings Plan ("QSSP") and the Fonds de solidarité (Solidarity Fund) FTQ in 1983.
 As of May 2020, the latter's net assets were $13.8 billion.

-Married to Polish immigrant Alice Poznanska (1930–1990).
-Jacques Parizeau was criticized for supporting the Charter of the French Language.
+Parizeau was married to Polish immigrant Alice Poznanska (1930–1990).
+He was criticized for supporting the Charter of the French Language.
 This law limits access to English-language public schools to children whose parents didn't receive their education in English in Canada, and was generally opposed by the English-speaking minority.

 In 1984, he had a falling out with Lévesque.
 Lévesque had moved away from pursuing sovereignty to accept a negotiation with the Federal Government, called Beau Risque.
 Parizeau opposed this shift, resigned from Cabinet along with many other members, and temporarily retired from politics.
 Lévesque was taken by surprise with all these retirements and retired soon after.
 He was replaced by Pierre-Marc Johnson.

 In 1987, Johnson also left the PQ leadership after losing the 1985 election.
 Parizeau, still a widely liked figure, was elected to replace him as party leader on March 19, 1988.

 It was revealed in 2013 that federal Prime Minister Brian Mulroney offered in 1987 to appoint Parizeau as an independent Senator in his attempt to secure passage of the Canada–United States Free Trade Agreement through the upper house as well as part of his strategy to achieve reconciliation with Quebec sovereigntists which led to the Meech Lake Accord.
 Parizeau rejected the offer and went on to become PQ leader and premier.